cosmos/cosmos-sdk/docs/core/baseapp.md

 are used to handle state transitions in-between the main state made during [`Commit`](#commit).

 Internally, there is only a single `CommitMultiStore` which we refer to as the main or root state.
-From this root state, we derive two volatile state through a mechanism called _store branching_ (performed by `CacheWrap` function).
+From this root state, we derive two volatile states by using a mechanism called _store branching_ (performed by `CacheWrap` function).
 The types can be illustrated as follows:

 ![Types](./baseapp_state_types.png)